mrocklin/blog/_posts/work/2017-10-11-streaming-dataframes-1.md

 ```

 Now as we add new files to our `filenames` iterator our code prints out new
 means that are updated over time.
-We don't have a single result, we have
+We don't have a single mean result, we have
-continuous stream of results.
-Our output data is an infinite stream, just like our
+continuous stream of mean results that are each valid for the data up to that
-input data.
+point.
+Our output data is an infinite stream, just like our input data.

-When our computations are linear and straghtforward like this a for loop
+When our computations are linear and straightforward like this a for loop
 suffices.
-However when our computations branch out and have several streams
+However when our computations have several streams branching out or
-branching out or converging, possibly with rate limiting or buffering between
+converging, possibly with rate limiting or buffering between them this for-loop
-them this for-loop approach can grow complex.
+approach can grow complex.

 Streamz
 -------